snoringriceball/youtube-sleep-timer/README.md

 ## Usage

-Install the plugin from the Chrome [Webstore](https://chrome.google.com/webstore/detail/youtube-timer/gfegfgkiikpkochkfgopiolcfbmkfkll)
+To install the plugin from the Chrome [Webstore](https://chrome.google.com/webstore/detail/youtube-timer/gfegfgkiikpkochkfgopiolcfbmkfkll)

-Or, download this repo and follow instructions [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) to load an unpacked extension.
+To load it unpacked, download the zip file called yt-sleep-timer.zip from the latest [release](https://github.com/snoringriceball/youtube-sleep-timer/releases), unzip to get a folder called "dist".
+Then follow instructions [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) to load an unpacked extension.

 ## FAQ